kgateway-dev/kgateway/docs/content/guides/integrations/service_mesh/istio.md

    EOF
    ```

 4. Send a request to the product page.
+Because the Istio sidecar is injected into the Gloo Edge gateway proxy, mTLS is used to securely connect to the service in your cluster.
 The routing is set up correctly if you receive a 200 HTTP response code.
    ```shell
    curl -vik -H "Host: www.example.com" "$(glooctl proxy url)/productpage"
    ```